initialneil/SplattingAvatar/README.md

 SIBR_remoteGaussian_app.exe --path C:\SplattingAvatar\bala\output-splatting\last_checkpoint

 # it is recommended to change "FPS" to "Trackball" in the viewer
-# you don't need to chagne the "path" everytime
+# you don't need to change the "path" everytime
 ```
 ## Evaluation
 ```